I originally wrote this article shortly after having my first baby in 2020. We had travelled a little bit at the time.

 If you rarely rent cars and have a car seat you love already, then I recommend simply renting a car seat with your rental car.

-Most rental agencies charge $10-15 dollars a day for car seat rentals, often capping it at around $70 per rental.
+While Argentina’s fees were cheap or non-existent, most rental agencies in the US do charge $10-15 dollars a day for car seat rentals, often capping it at around $70 per rental.
+This adds up quickly.

 4. Travel Crib or Pack & Play